Geocodio/geocodio-cli/README.md

 GLOBAL OPTIONS:
    --hostname value, -n value  Geocodio hostname to use, change this for Geocodio+HIPAA or on-premise environments (default: "api.geocod.io") [$GEOCODIO_HOSTNAME]
    --apikey value, -k value    Geocodio API Key to use.
-Generate a new one in the Geocodio Dashboard (default: "84a871a4ed113cc616ae328ae731a371c6dad14") [$GEOCODIO_API_KEY]
-   --help, -h                  show help (default: false) --version, -v               print the version (default: false)
+Generate a new one in the Geocodio Dashboard [$GEOCODIO_API_KEY] --help, -h                  show help (default: false) --version, -v               print the version (default: false)
 ```